django/code-of-conduct/updates.md

 ## Announcing Changes

 After a change has been merged, the Working Group will announce the change to the Django community.
-This may be done through the Django blog, mailing lists, social media, or other channels as appropriate.
+This may be done through the Django blog, the Django forum, social media, or other channels as appropriate.
 The announcement will include a summary of the change, the rationale behind it, and any relevant links to the updated documentation.